Alexandria Fire Department

-The Alexandria Fire Department (AFD) provides fire protection and emergency medical services to the independent city of Alexandria, Virginia.
+The Alexandria Fire Department (AFD) provides fire protection and emergency medical services to the city of Alexandria, Virginia.
 Established in 1866, the department is responsible for 15 sqmi with a population of over 159,000.

 History

 The first fire company in Alexandria was the Friendship Fire Company, founded in 1774.
 George Washington is reported to have been a part of it, but no records remain to prove that, however he did purchase a fire engine for the company in 1775.

 The first paid firefighters were hired in 1855 and the Alexandria Fire Department was established in 1866.
 Before that the City of Alexandria was served by multiple volunteer departments.
 By the end of the Civil War, many of the volunteer companies were under staffed so, in 1866, the City Council passed an act to combine the remaining fire companies into the Alexandria Fire Department.

 In 1977, the department announced they were no longer hiring firefighters who smoked and anyone hired "signed a contract that included a provision against smoking", as part of a larger push for stricter health requirements.
 Alexandria was among the first departments in the country to have similar requirements.

-Volunteer fire fighters, as opposed to volunteers who work in stations and other roles, effectively ended in 1981 when the City passed new regulations requiring all fire fighters to meet the stricter standards applied to career fire fighters.
+Volunteer firefighters, as opposed to volunteers who work in stations and other roles, effectively ended in 1981 when the City passed new regulations requiring all firefighters to meet the stricter standards applied to career firefighters.
 Former volunteers continued to protest that decision through the mid-1980s, often invoking George Washington's name who they regard as taking part in the first volunteer fire company in Alexandria.

 Along with other departments, units from AFD responded to the September 11 attacks at The Pentagon and the Congressional baseball shooting in 2017, which took place in the Del Ray neighborhood of Alexandria.

-In early 2021, Alexandria became the first locality in Virginia to authorize public unions to collectively bargain, after Virginia allowed localities to do so for the first time on May 1, 2021 after the Supreme Court of Virginia banned the practice in 1977.
+In early 2021, Alexandria became the first locality in Virginia to authorize public unions to collectively bargain, after Virginia allowed localities to do so for the first time on May 1, 2021, after the Supreme Court of Virginia banned the practice in 1977.
 The union representing Alexandria firefighters, IAFF Local 2141, became the first that voted to collectively bargain.

 Operations

 Marine Operations

-The Marine Operations Division was started in 1997 to provide protection in the various waterways in and adjacent to the city.
-The team is trained in both open water and swiftwater rescue as well as marine firefighting.
-Two Zodiac inflatables (Boat 204 and Boat 214) are available to be rapidly deployed in all weather conditions.
-The inflatables are designed to be towed by either Engine 204 or Support Unit 204 (a Chevy Suburban), which is equipped with a variety of water rescue equipment.
+The Marine Operations Division was started in 1997 and works in marine firefighting, open water rescue, and swiftwater rescue.
+The division has two Zodiac inflatables, towed by an Engine 204 or Support Unit 204 (a Chevy Suburban) with rescue equipment.
 Additionally the division has a 50 ft MetaCraft Firestorm 50 fireboat, the Vigilant, equipped with two 3400 USgal/min pumps attached to four fire monitors.